nhxv/uq-ecommerce/README.md

 ### Features

 Admin and staffs can add, edit and disable products out of stock.

 Admin and staffs can handle customer orders.

+Customers can view, search, put interested product to cart, purchase products, and edit their shipping information.

 ### Licenses
 All product images are taken from canifa.com